fabriziogiordano/policy/terms-of-service.md

 **ACCOUNT DELETION:** You may delete your account at any time.
 Basic accounts may be deleted from the Vimeo Service if they remain inactive (i.e., the user fails to log in) for a continuous period of at least six (6) months.
 Subscription accounts will remain active until the end of the subscription term and any renewal term.

-**TERMINATION FOR BREACH:** Vimeo may suspend, disable, or delete your account (or any part thereof) or block or remove any content you submitted if Vimeo determines that you have violated any provision of this Agreement or that your conduct or content would tend to damage Vimeo\\'s reputation and goodwill.
+**TERMINATION FOR BREACH:** Vimeo may suspend, disable, or delete your account (or any part thereof) or block or remove any content you submitted if Vimeo determines that you have violated any provision of this Agreement or that your conduct or content would tend to damage Vimeo's reputation and goodwill.
 If Vimeo deletes your account for the foregoing reasons, you may not re-register for the Vimeo Service.
 Vimeo may block your email address and Internet protocol address to prevent further registration.

 **EFFECT OF TERMINATION/ACCOUNT DELETION:** Upon termination, all licenses granted by Vimeo will terminate.
 Sections 6 and 11 though 16 shall survive termination.
 In the event of account deletion for any reason, content that you submitted may no longer be available.
 Vimeo shall not be responsible for the loss of such content.